 Length of weekly chapter submissions

 Each week you should send one chapter, or up to 5,500 words (about 21 pages in the manuscript formatting outlined in lesson 77 of the textbook).

 Total word cap

 If your first draft is done, and it exceeds 66,000 words, that’s fine!
-But your story coach will not comment beyond 66,000 words.
+But your story coach will not comment beyond 66,000 words unless you want to extend Story Coaching beyond 3 months.
 More is beyond the scope of this 3-month track.
-You will be able to select which 66,000 words to submit (for example, you may want to prioritize getting comments on the ending over part of the middle section).
+If you don’t want to extend your track, you will be able to select which 66,000 words to submit (for example, you may want to prioritize getting comments on the ending over part of the middle section).

 Student Forum critiques